malpern/zmk-to-kanata/CONTRIBUTING.md

    - All new code should include type hints
    - Use `mypy` to check type correctness

+4. **Data Contracts**
+   - All data models must use Python's `@dataclass` for data contracts
+   - Do **not** use Pydantic, attrs, TypedDict, or NamedTuple for new models
+   - Ensure all fields are type-annotated and include docstrings
+   - Maintain consistency with existing model style throughout the codebase

 ## Pull Request Process

 1. **Before Creating a PR**